tkfjae86/school/README.md

 I've tested the "Incognito to SOCKS5 over WireGuard" config on a Chromebook; it is unobtrusive, survives rebooting, and I can still LAN print.
 Annoyingly, Chrome's WireGuard config forced me to pick a static DNS server; `0.0.0.0` worked at first, but not reliably.

-Chrome OS supports IPv6-over-SOCKS5 (but not IPv6-over-WireGuard, sigh), so SOCKS5 could let you reach IPv6-only servers from anywhere.

 ## Note to other proxy extension developers

 Please steal my code, because 'incognito proxy' is a good feature.
 I copied it from [chrome-extensions-samples](https://github.com/GoogleChrome/chrome-extensions-samples/tree/475b4b6bf1a376e0cb0de715652a46a458b5fe72/mv2-archive/extensions/proxy_configuration) and made minor improvements.